litebird/litebird_sim/docs/source/tutorial.rst

 -------------------------------------

 Here we generate a 10 minutes timeline which contains dipole, cmb signal, galactic dust, and correlated noise.
-Foe the noise, we use the random number generator provided by the :class:`.Simulation` and seeded with ``random_seed``::
+For the noise, we use the random number generator provided by the :class:`.Simulation` and seeded with ``random_seed``::